Super Monkey's: Post-disbandment

-Following the disbandment of the group, lead vocalist, Namie Amuro, began a solo career joining former band members MAX on record label, Avex Trax.
+Following the disbandment of the group, lead vocalist Namie Amuro began a solo career, joining former band members MAX at Avex Trax.
 Paired with producer Tetsuya Komuro, Amuro went on to become one of the most successful Japanese musical acts in history.
 Her status as a fashion icon was solidified after the emergence of the Amura boom made her a cultural phenomenon.
 Following the success of her breakthrough album, Sweet 19 Blues (1996), the Super Monkey's former label, Toshiba EMI, released a greatest hits compilation, Original Tracks Vol.1 (1996).
 MAX continued to release their own material after the official disbandment of the Super Monkey's.
 However, they continued to perform with Amuro under the Super Monkey's name for her first two singles with Avex, "Body Feels Exit" and "Chase the Chance".
 MAX retired the Super Monkey's name and completely parted ways with Amuro after her 1996 show at Chiba Marine Stadium.
 MAX eventually came into their own success that same year with the release of their third single, "Tora Tora Tora".
 The group would go on to surpass the success of the Super Monkey's selling several million albums and attaining a number one single with "Give me a Shake" released in 1997.
-Both Amuro and MAX have continued to be active recording artist over a decade following the groups' break up.
+Both Amuro and MAX have continued to be active recording artists over a decade following the group's break up.

-Original member, Anna Makino returned to Okinawa Actors School following her departure from the group.
-She became chief dance instructor at the school before leaving her position in 2002 to open another dance school for children diagnosed with down syndrome called Love Junx.
-Hisako Arakaki who left the group in 1994, also returned to Okinawa to become an instructor at the school.
+Original member Anna Makino returned to Okinawa Actors School following her departure from the group.
+She became chief dance instructor at the school before leaving her position in 2002 to open another dance school for children diagnosed with Down syndrome called Love Junx.
+Hisako Arakaki who left the group in 1994 also returned to Okinawa to become an instructor at the school.
 She would join and become the leader of B.B.
 Waves, the school's own dance unit that fostered the talents of future school graduates, Speed, Rina Chinen, Da Pump, D&D, Yu Yamada and Meisa Kuroki.

 In 2006, Amuro, Makino, Arakaki and Ameku came together for an original Super Monkey's reunion piece in a pamphlet for Amuro's "Live Style 2006" tour.
 Takushi did not participate.